-- A diode is our first example of a non-linear element.
-To a very good approximation, the current through the diode is exponentially related to the voltage across the diode. - Diodes are manufactured primarily using a semiconducting process.
+- A diode is a non-linear element.
+To a very good approximation, the current through the diode is exponentially related to the voltage across the diode. - In most of today's lecture, we will excite the diode with "large" signals and therefore we cannot use the small-signal model. - Diodes are manufactured primarily using a semiconducting process.
 The junction between two semiconducting materials creates a diode.